 - Using your fingers, dimple the dough all over the surface.
 You can watch me do this in the video above.
 Drizzle on the olive oil topping and use your hands or a pastry brush to spread it all over the top.
 Add a little more olive oil if needed so the dough is completely covered.
 (This creates the crisp crust!)
 Sprinkle with a little coarse salt and freshly ground black pepper.

 - Bake for 20-23 minutes or until lightly browned on top.
 If desired, broil on high for the last minute to really brown the top.

 - Cut and serve hot or let it come to room temperature before slicing and serving.
 Focaccia tastes wonderful warm or at room temperature.
 Cover leftover focaccia tightly and store at room temperature for 2 days or in the refrigerator for 1 week.
+You can also freeze the baked and cooled focaccia for up to 3 months.
+Thaw in the refrigerator or at room temperature.
 To reheat the slices, you can use the microwave or bake in a 300°F (149°C) oven for 5 minutes.

 - Freezing Instructions: After the dough rises, punch it down to release the air as instructed in step 5.
 Freeze the dough or portions of the dough to make at a later time.
 Lightly coat all sides of the dough ball(s) with olive oil.
 Place the dough ball(s) into individual zipped-top bag(s) and seal tightly, squeezing out all the air.
 Freeze for up to 3 months.
 To thaw, place the frozen dough in the refrigerator overnight.
 Remove the dough from the refrigerator and allow to rest for 30 minutes on the counter, then continue with shaping the dough to fit the baking pan as instructed in step 5.
 (Even after thawing, the dough must still rest in the refrigerator as instructed in step 6.)